 Every Harry Potter actor who's spoken out against J.K.
 Rowling's controversial trans comments

-On Wednesday, Rowling posted a lengthy essay on her personal website, doubling down on a stance that many have called anti-trans.
+Recently, Rowling posted a lengthy essay on her personal website, doubling down on a stance that many have called anti-trans.
 In the essay, Rowling said she is a survivor of sexual assault, but wrapped that revelation into her explanation of her position on trans issues, which boils down to her belief that biological sex should be considered separate from gender.

 Daniel Radcliffe, who rose to fame playing Harry Potter, was one of the first to address the issue with a lengthy statement he released via The Trevor Project.
 "Transgender women are women.
 Any statement to the contrary erases the identity and dignity of transgender people and goes against all advice given by professional health care associations who have far more expertise on this subject matter than either Jo or I," he wrote, before speaking directly to fans of the series impacted by Rowling's remarks.
 "If you found anything in these stories that resonated with you and helped you at any time in your life — then that is between you and the book that you read, and it is sacred."

 Soon, many others followed suit.
 On Tuesday, actress Evanna Lynch, who played Luna Lovegood in multiple films, shared a statement on her Twitter account.
 Lynch wrote, "Feeling like you don't fit in or aren't accepted for who you are are the worst, most lonely feelings a human can experience, and I won't be helping to marginalise trans women and men further.
 I applaud the immense bravery they show in embracing themselves and think we all should listen to their stories."